Vivian Sung: Career

 After appearing in two movies, Sung appeared in the TVBS television series Taste of Love as the lead actress, in which she played a tour guide overly obsessed with good food.

-In 2016, Sung was cast as the lead character, Shen-xi, in the Chinese fantasy web-series Proud of Love.
+In 2016, Sung was cast as the lead character, Shen-xi, in the Chinese fantasy web series Proud of Love.
 The first season aired on Youku on 9 September 2016, and concluded with the second season on 1 January 2017.

-The third film that Sung starred in, as lead character Li En-pei, was Take Me to the Moon, which premiered in December 2017.
+The third film that Sung starred in was Take Me to the Moon, in which she played lead character Li En-pei (also named Emma).
+The film premiered in December 2017.

-In 2020, Sung starred in the idol drama Lost Romance, in which she played an editor of a publishing company who finds herself transported into the pages of a romance novel and comes face-to-face with the man of her dreams (played by Marcus Chang).
-Lost Romance placed number one in its time slot during most of its run, and Sung and Chang were praised for their on-screen chemistry.
+In 2020, Sung reunited with her Café.
+Waiting.
+Love co-star Marcus Chang in the romantic fantasy series Lost Romance.
+In the series, she played Zheng Xiao-en, an editor at a publishing company who finds herself transported into the pages of a romance novel and meets the man of her dreams (played by Chang).
+Lost Romance was named the “Most Popular Taiwanese Drama of the Year” by DailyView.
+Sung and Chang were widely praised for their on-screen chemistry, making them a fan-favorite duo, with many fans expressing hopes for future collaborations.

-On 28 November 2020, Sung started her YouTube channel where she posts videos with her celebrity friends like Marcus Chang, Bruce Hung, and Simon Lian.
+On 28 November 2020, Sung launched her YouTube channel where she posts videos featuring her celebrity friends, including Marcus Chang, Bruce Hung, and Simon Lian.

+In 2021, Sung starred in the film Till We Meet Again, directed by Giddens Ko.
+The film performed strongly at the Taiwanese box office and became one of the most talked-about releases of the year.

+In 2022, she appeared in the French film For My Country, which is based on the true family story of director Rachid Hami.
+Sung delivered her performance entirely in English, portraying an intercultural romance with French actor Shaïn Boumedine.
+The film premiered at the Venice Film Festival.